 Over 50 years ago, civil rights activist Cesar Chavez ignited a movement that would transform communities by championing the rights of farmworkers, Latinos and working people.
 He believed it was important to support working families and Latinos through numerous programs including a burial program, credit union and cooperative gas stations in order to create lasting community empowerment.

 Creates and manages high-quality, service-enhanced affordable housing for working families and seniors across the Southwest.
 We aim to become a premier economic development engine whose activities result in $1 billion dollars of new investment in underserved communities by 2025.

 Promotes and preserves the legacy of Cesar Chavez with a National Monument, visitor center, memorial gardens and gravesite, as well as Villa La Paz, a conference and educational center.
 Shop the National Chavez Center Store.

-Broadcasts from 13 radio stations across California, Arizona, Oregon, and Washington to entertain and engage listeners, provide vital information and bring communities together.
+Broadcasts from eight radio stations across California, Arizona and Nevada to entertain and engage listeners, provide vital information and bring communities together.
 Our goal is to transform Radio Campesina into a top-five ranked media conglomerate by 2030.

 Inspiring and transforming communities